Milling Help

 Tearout happens when wood fibers lift and break below the surface instead of being sliced cleanly.
-It is especially common with figured lumber, reversing grain, dull knives, and overly aggressive cuts.
+It often shows up as chipped grain, ugly divots, fuzzy broken patches, or rough spots that suddenly appear after a planer pass.

 If one end keeps tearing out, flip the board around and try feeding it from the opposite direction.
 Sometimes that one change solves the problem immediately.